bronna/iepdata/codebase.md

     // Create a copy of the data for the simulation const simData = filteredData.map(d => ({ ...d }))

-    // Create the simulation with consistent positioning logic simulation = forceSimulation(simData)
+    // Create the simulation with scaled collision detection from the start simulation = forceSimulation(simData)
       .force('x',
         forceX(d => xScale(d.properties.weighted_inclusion))